July 20, 2008

 Pit River

-We spent one night camping on the Pit River in Northern California.
+Spent one night camping on the Pit River in Northern California.
 The campground was small, 8 - 10 sites and primitive, no water available but one of the most picturesque campgrounds that I've been in.

 I did a 2 page spread, the page on the left is an eddy that the main river creates where it divides off and runs down in 3 small waterfalls before it joins back up with the main flow; shown on the right page.
 Again my river appears to tip off toward the edge of the page; it doesn't in the actual painting, it has to do with the curl of the page and the crop.